Justype/justype.github.io/content/bio.md

 # Ziyue Cheng

-I am currently a PhD student at the [faculty of health science](https://healthsci.mcmaster.ca/) of [McMaster University](https://www.mcmaster.ca/), supervised by [Prof. Hong Han](https://experts.mcmaster.ca/display/hanh33).
+I am a PhD student at the [faculty of health science](https://healthsci.mcmaster.ca/) of [McMaster University](https://www.mcmaster.ca/), supervised by [Prof. Hong Han](https://experts.mcmaster.ca/display/hanh33).

 Currently, I am working on **single-cell sequencing** and **spatial transcriptomics** to study a malignant brain tumor called **glioblastoma**.

 I am also interested in **developing computational methods** to analyze single-cell sequencing data.
 But it requires the knowledge of both biology and computer science, which is a tough nut to crack.

-I am currently learning discrete mathematics, linear algebra, and probability theory to improve my mathematical foundation.
+I am now learning discrete mathematics, linear algebra, and probability theory to improve my mathematical foundation.
 I am also learning graph theory to catch up with the latest research in **pangenome** analysis and other topology-based methods.

 ## Education